RanitManik/frontendmentor.io/README.md

 ## Acknowledgments

-I want to extend my gratitude to Frontend Mentor for offering engaging challenges that have helped me improve my skills and work on real-world projects.
-I also appreciate the supportive and inspiring community members at Frontend Mentor for their invaluable feedback and discussions throughout my learning journey.
+I want to extend my gratitude to frontendmentor.io for offering engaging challenges that have helped me improve my skills and work on real-world projects.
+I also appreciate the supportive and inspiring community members at frontendmentor.io for their invaluable feedback and discussions throughout my learning journey.

 ---